cnrancher/docs/content/rancher/v2.x/cn/k8s-in-rancher/horitzontal-pod-autoscaler/_index.md

 ---
-title: Horizontal Pod Autoscaler
+title: 1 - Pod水平扩展
-weight: 2300
+weight: 1
 ---

 Using the Kubernetes [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) feature (HPA), you can configure your cluster to automatically scale the services it's running up or down.